 Merc Rule 49: The road to hell is paved with politicians.
 And mimes.

-Longhorn and Bixby represent the local flavor of politician.
+Longhorn and Bixby are the local flavors of politician.
 Longhorn is the Mayor of Three Hub.
 Helps that he’s the munitions supplier for the FIST military.
 His wife Bixby comes from a long line of bankers.
-Make ’em quite the power couple.
+Makes ’em quite the power couple.
 That means there’s little they can’t do if they set their minds to it.
-And even less anyone can do about it should they decide to really apply themselves.
+And even less anyone can do about it should the couple decide to really apply themselves.

 They keep the military under their thumbs with resources, although General Gammon would never admit it.
 Manufacturing everything from mechs and machine guns to mines.
 Longhorn and Bixby also play favorites with the local goings on.
 Siding with the Kabukimono in local affairs means buying up their androids and cutting the little man out of honest work.
 Everyone has a price, and Longhorn and Bixby stand with the highest bidder.
 Love ’em or hate, it’s what we’re stuck with.

 They ain’t the only corrupt politicians across the Red Frontier.
 Or the worst.

 Atlantic de Mer has the Vanities.
 An entire elitist class ruling over everything.
 Might as well be local royalty.
 All those hoity-toity bastards care about are masquerades, orgies, and drugs.
 Everyone else around is a little too preoccupied trying to live to stop ’em.
 That and the Vanities have spies everywhere.